jlay79/isi_nodepool_utilization/README.md

 - If nodepools do not exceed threshold, no email will be sent and script will exit.
 - The recipients (To:) must be specified manually in the script options.
 This is the only requirement.
 - This uses the cluster's internal SMTP configuration for mail servers.
+No need to configure SMTP servers in the script.

+## Testing

+To test the script, run it with a low threshold to generate the email.

+Example:
+`python nodepool_util_email.py --to storageadmins@company.com --threshold 5 --subject TEST`

+## Cron

+You can add the script to a crontab to have it run automatically on a schedule.

+Example:
+`0 0 * * 7 root /usr/bin/python /ifs/data/scripts/nodepool_util_email.py --to storageadmins@company.com`

+This would use the default 80% threshold and the default subject line.